“This shuts us down:" Potter Valley ranchers say PG&E cut water without warning amid dam removal fight

 Locals look to Trump administration for help

-PG&E submitted its final decommissioning application to FERC on July 25.
+PG&E submitted its final decommissioning application for the Potter Valley Project to FERC on July 25.

-Tearing down hydroelectric dams would conflict with the Trump administration’s emphasis on expanding domestic energy production.
-Locals want FERC to reject the plan for dam demolition based on the devastating economic and environmental impact dam removal would have on their community.
+Tearing down hydroelectric dams conflicts with the Trump administration’s emphasis on expanding domestic energy production.
+Locals want FERC to reject PG&E’s plan because it would have a devastating economic and environmental impact on their community.

 “This is green, decentralized energy,” McFadden says.
 “It could power 2000-3000 homes.
 Decentralized power plants are incredibly important.
 If one power plant goes down, it won’t affect everyone.”